 The researchers also suggest "targeted probiotics" may help mitigate the hypertension caused by poor sleep.

-Doctor's Biome uses 15 scientifically-backed strains of probiotics targeted to help rebalance your gut microbiome, strengthen your immunity, promotes normal digestions, and enhances metabolism of nutrients and vitamins.
+Doctor's Biome uses 15 out of 17 different scientifically-backed strains of probiotics targeted to help rebalance your gut microbiome, strengthen your immunity, promotes normal digestions, and enhances metabolism of nutrients and vitamins.

 We all wish we could get 7-8 hours of perfect sleep every night, but we aren’t going to kid ourselves, that is almost impossible.
 For years articles have been published and health experts have been telling us about all the potential health issues associated with poor sleep, well unfortunately they may have found another one.